Listen to fox noises

 Foxes become aggressive when they feel threatened and will bite, scratch, and claw to protect their dens and young.
 Additionally, foxes are known carriers of rabies.

-Animals enter homes for a variety for reasons.
+Animals enter homes for a variety of reasons.
 Prey animals can enter a home to escape from a predator.
 A fox on your property could be driving rodents into your home.

 Due to these dangers, property owners should never approach foxes and instead contact professional wildlife control as soon as they hear fox sounds.
 Critter Control wildlife technicians can remove foxes without incident or injury.